 2) Using Function Pointer

-In C++, function pointer is the simplest and most direct ways to define a callable for a std::thread.
-We can pass the address of a non-member function to the thread constructor.
+In C++, utilizing a function pointer is the most straightforward and direct approach to specifying a callable entity for a std::thread.
+It involves providing the memory address of a non-member function to the constructor of the thread.

 Syntax